inveniosoftware/docs-invenio-rdm/docs/releases/maintenance-policy.md

 # Maintenance policy

-Our goal is to ensure that InvenioRDM **long-term support releases** are supported with bug and security fixes for minimum one year after the release date and possibly longer.
+Our goal is to ensure that InvenioRDM **Long-Term Support releases** are supported with bug and security fixes for minimum one year after the release date and possibly longer.
 We aim at having new major releases every 3-months, especially in the early life of InvenioRDM.
 We strive our best to ensure that upgrades between major versions are fairly straight-forward to ensure users follow our latest releases.

 The maintenance policy is striving to strike a balance between maintaining a rock solid secure product while ensuring that users migrate to latest releases and ensuring that we have enough resources to actually support the maintenance policy.